preesee/CodeClassificationWithBert/README.md

 # CodeClassificationWithBert
-for code classification, unzip training data in folder 'data'.
+For code classification, unzip training data in folder 'data'.